St. Cyril's Monastery, Kyiv: St. Cyril's Church

 St. Cyril's Church (Кирилівська церква, translit.
 Kyrylivs’ka tserkva) is a rectangular-shaped structure with three apses jutting out on the eastern side.
 The church's dome and vaults rest upon six cruciform piers.
 A staircase built into the north wall leads up to the gallery in the western section.
-On this side there is also a chapel - a rare feature of ancient Kyivan Rus churches.
+On this side there is also a chapel — a rare feature of ancient Kievan Rus churches.
 The baptistery and the niches of the narthex are other uncommon features.
 Originally, each of the vaults was roofed with plates of sheet steel.

 Throughout the centuries, the church suffered more than once from devastating enemy raids and a devastating fire in 1734.
 The church was restored and reconstructed many times, altering its original appearance.
 As St. Cyril's Church is located within the contemporary limits of Kyiv, the church is the only medieval church structure that survived until the 20th century without any major additions.
 The current exterior of the church was shaped during restoration works carried out during 1750–1760, by the Ukrainian architect Ivan Hryhorovych-Barskyi.
 Although containing elements of Ukrainian Baroque on the exterior, the interior remains largely unchanged from its original style.